onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Do you understand what I am telling you?
 We need cultural coherence - we need to produce coherence -

-Selfishness vs selflessness - no - the question is about expanding the self

 There is no culture war - there is only divide and conquer

 The only worthy war is with unaccountability and corruption